 - By Sophie Lu, Sales Manager at Odynovo (parent brand of Indochina Odyssey Tours)

-From my plane, I saw the Nam Ngum Lake, in the distance were rolling hills and dense forests.
+From my plane, I saw Nam Ngum Lake, and in the distance were rolling hills and dense forests.
 Even before we descended, Laos had cast its spell.
-Awesome weather, blue sky, and white clouds, everything seemed to announce an unusual trip to come, one that full of discoveries.
+Awesome weather, blue sky, and white clouds, everything seemed to announce an unusual trip to come, one that was full of discoveries.

-Located in the eastern part of Indo-China Peninsula, Laos is the only landlocked country in Southeast Asia.
+Located in the eastern part of the Indo-China Peninsula, Laos is the only landlocked country in Southeast Asia.
 Despite being one of the poorest countries in the region, it enjoys rich tourism resources that are often overlooked by travelers.
-80 percent of Laos are covered by forests, mountains and paddy fields.
-Beautiful landscape and simple lifestyle make it somewhat a forgotten paradise.
+80 percent of Laos is covered by forests, mountains, and paddy fields.
+The beautiful landscape and simple lifestyle make it somewhat of a forgotten paradise.
 Serene, peaceful, and romantic - those three words just indicate how I feel about Laos.

 A glimpse of Laos from the airplane